AndrejaCH/bikesharing/README.md

 <img src="Graphics/CheckoutTimesForUsers.PNG" width="50%" height="50%">
 </p>

-The graph has number of checkout bikes (number of trips) on the y-axis and trip durations on the x-axis.
+The graph has number of checkout bikes (number of trips) on the y-axis and trip duration on the x-axis.
 X-axis is divided into hours (at the top) and minutes (at the bottom) for even more detailed information about trip duration.
 From the graph we can see that the most frequent trip duration is between 3 hours to 9 hours (aprox: 1,101,425 trips), followed by longer trip duration of 9+ hours (9-24 hours to be exact) with the aprox. number of trips of 1,021,670.
 Shorter trip duration between few minutes to 3 hours represet aprox.
 236,526 trips.

 ### 2. Check Out Time by Gender